Intertwining diffusions and wave equations: Introduction

 In many situations, intertwining relations arise as the result of deep algebraic structures. {Biane} (see \cite{Bi}) gives a group theoretic construction that produces intertwinings based on Gelfand pairs.
 In Diaz and Weinberger \cite{DW} the construction of intertwinings is based on the determinantal ({Karlin}-{McGregor}) form of the transition semigroups involved.
 The paper by Gallardo and Yor \cite{GY} exploits the intertwining of Dunkl processes with Brownian motion and the link operator there is an algebraic isomorphism on the space of polynomials which preserves the subspaces of homogeneous polynomials of any fixed degree.
 Another example is the deep connection of the Robinson-Schensted correspondence with the intertwining relation between a Dyson Brownian motion and a standard Brownian motion of the same dimension established by {O'Connell} (see \cite{Oc2}).
 An example of intertwining given by an underlying branching structure appears in Johnson and Pal \cite{JP}.

-Originally intertwining relations have been used to derive explicit formulas for the more complicated of two intertwined processes from the simpler of the two processes (see the references above).
+Originally, intertwining relations have been used to derive explicit formulas for the more complicated of two intertwined processes from the simpler of the two processes (see the references above).
 However, there are other interesting applications of intertwinings. {Diaconis} and {Fill} \cite{DF} show that intertwinings of two Markov chains can be used to understand the convergence to equilibrium of one of the chains by understanding the hitting times of the other chain.
 This method relies on the fact that the latter hitting times are strong stationary times of the former Markov chain and, thus, give sharp control on its convergence to equilibrium in the separation distance as explained by Aldous and Diaconis \cite{AD}.
+Fill \cite{JF} extended these ideas to the case of continuous-time Markov jump processes.
 Another application of intertwinings lies in the construction of new Markov processes, typically ones with non-standard state spaces (such as a number of copies of $\rr_+$ glued together at $0$ in the case of Walsh's spider), from existing ones (see Barlow and Evans \cite{BE}, Evans and Sowers \cite{ES} for a collection of such constructions).